Margret Hagerup

 Margret Hagerup (born 8 June 1980) is a Norwegian politician for the Conservative Party.
 She has been a member of the Storting since 2017.

 Biography

-Hagerup was born in Time on 8 June 1980, and is the daughter of Frode Hagerup and Kristin Haller Kverneland.
+Hagerup was born in Time Municipality on 8 June 1980, and is the daughter of Frode Hagerup and Kristin Haller Kverneland.
 She graduated with a degree in change management from the University of Stavanger.

 She was elected representative to the Storting for the period 2017-2021 for the Conservative Party from the constituency of Rogaland.
 She was reelected for the period 2021 to 2025.

 In the Storting, she was a member of the Standing Committee on Labour and Social Affairs from 2017 to 2021, and a member of the Standing Committee on Education and Research from 2021 to 2025.
 She was a member of the Standing Committee on Health and Care Services from 2025.